pwaring/cv/resume.md

     - Promoted from Technical Manager to IT Director after 18 months with the company.
     - Formulated and agreed long term strategy as member of the Board, including budgets and financial forecasting.
-    - Researched and implemented pension provision for employees in advance of the statutory deadline for auto-enrolment.
+    - Researched and implemented pension provision for employees in preparation for auto-enrolment.
     - Reduced server-side IT expenditure by 25% as a result of reviewing platform hosting costs, switching providers and consolidating services.
-    - Held Financial Conduct Authority approved person status for this role due to it being a significant-influence function.
+    - Held Financial Conduct Authority approved person status for the duration of this role.

 *   **Direct Fleet Insurance Services Ltd**